FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 	root 1353 0.1 0.3 223740 19876 ?
 Rl 08:53 0:41 /usr/bin/python /usr/local/bin/rcmp_n
 	root 2000 0.0 0.2 150016 16968 ?
 R 08:53 0:06 /usr/bin/python /usr/local/bin/rcmp_n

-In the example below we have an rcm master with 2 rcmp_n one is the real server and one is the web server used to expose the `RDAPI <http://docs.rdapi.apiary.io/>`_.
+In the example above we have an rcm master with two rcmp_n processes: one is the real server and one is the web server used to expose the `RDAPI <http://docs.rdapi.apiary.io/>`_.
 In case of rcm robot you'll have only one process, the real server because on those machines you don't have the web server part.